Marwan465/terraform-script/README.md

 - any update on the main branch in the laravel php app repo must initiate an automatic deployment that accesses an ubuntu 22.04 server machine to execute a shell script that does the following.
    - pull the new changes
    - run "php artisan migrate" to apply schema changes automatically
+- Migrate our infrastructure and assets from AWS to Azure